Josline90/-Machine-Learning-Prediction-Models-for-predicting-functional-outcomes-and-death/README.md

 The primary outcome was the functional outcome and death at 3 months after stroke, measured using modified Rankin Scale (mRS).
 This was categorised into 3 classes (mRS 0-2: Independent, mRS 3-5: Dependent, mRS 6: Dead), coded as 0, 1, 2.

 ### Data set
-A total of 102135 (mRS 0-2: 43361, mRS 3-5: 36687, mRS 6: 22087) patients from the Swedish stroke registry (Riksstroke) were included.
+A total of 102135 (mRS 0-2: 43361 (42.5%), mRS 3-5: 36687 (35.9%), mRS 6: 22087 (21.6%)) patients from the Swedish stroke registry (Riksstroke) were included.
 The models were trained and evaluated on 75% and 25% of the data set.

 Multivariate Imputation By Chained Equations algorithm was used to impute missing values on the NIHSS variable, while created a separate category for missing values in other variables.

+Other details on the model building can be found on the paper mentioned above.

 ### How to use the models
 - Prepare the dataset, the outcome (e.g Y_test) and features set (e.g X_test) as listed below.